Ravidu-Vithana/TaskFlow/README.md

 # 📱 TaskFlow

-**TaskFlow** is a modern and lightweight solo task manager application for Android, designed to help you stay organized and productive.
+**TaskFlow** is a modern and lightweight solo task manager application for Android, designed by XML to help you stay organized and productive.
 TaskFlow syncs tasks using [mockAPI](https://mockapi.io/) to simulate real-world backend behavior.

 ---